 Although skin cancer tends to affect more non-Hispanic white people than non-Hispanic Black or Asian people, when it does affect People of Color, doctors tend to diagnose it at a much later stage.

 The condition is harder to treat at these later stages, resulting in poorer outcomes for People of Color.
-The 5-year survival rate for people with skin cancer that has not spread to the lymph nodes is 99%, but this drops to 66% if it does spread.
+The 5-year survival rate for people with skin cancer that has not spread to the lymph nodes is 99%, but

 According to the most recent statistics from the American Cancer Society, white adults in the United States with melanoma have a 5-year survival rate of

-Systemic discrimination and the bias that the medical community displays toward white skin also mean that white people are
+Systemic discrimination and the bias that the medical community often displays toward white skin also mean that white people are

 We have lightly edited the interview for clarity.